Master of Health Administration (MHA)

-To address the needs of our expansive region and diverse student body, the MHA program is offered in both traditional and synchronous-online formats.
+To address the needs of our extensive region and diverse student body, the MHA program is offered in both traditional and synchronous-online formats.
 Albuquerque-based students attend classes on the main campus of UNM.
 Distance students attend these same classes, at the same time, using an online learning portal.
 To accommodate mid-career professionals, all of our classes are offered at either 4:00 PM or 7:00 PM, Monday through Thursday.
-(Some elective courses are also offered on Saturdays at 9:00 AM.)
+(Some electives courses are also offered on Saturdays at 9:00 AM and 12:00 PM.)

 Full-time students can complete the 48-credit hour program in two years.
 Part-time students can complete the program in three years.
 Click here for more information on the program's curriculum and course sequencing.

 The inaugural MHA class of 20 graduate students started in August 2013.
 The program admits approximately 20 students each fall.
 The average student body profile for the past three years is as follows: